 The Chapter’s bylaws are a set of rules that control the actions of its members and govern the internal management of the Chapter.

-Counsellors and those in related fields are cordially invited to attend the NCR Chapter – Canadian Counselling and Psychotherapy Association’s 2015-2016 Professional Development Speaker Presentation Series as outlined below.
-Full and half-day workshops (advanced registration and registration fee) are also offered (see attached flyers).
+Psychotherapists, Students, Counsellors and those in related fields are cordially invited to attend the NCR Chapter – Canadian Counselling and Psychotherapy Association’s 2019-2020 Professional Development Speaker Presentation and Workshop Series as outlined below.
+Full-day workshops require advanced registration and registration fees (please follow the attached links for registration).

 LOCATION: Saint Paul University, 223 Main St., Ottawa, ON, Amphitheatre (Please note that Saint Paul University’s evening parking rates apply; see www.ustpaul.ca for details.
 Free parking may be available on neighbouring streets.

 TIME: Saturdays (November 2, 2019, March 7, 2020 and April 25, 2020), 9:00 AM to 4:00 PM (6 hours = 6 Continuing Education Credits (CECs) per workshop).